 Other types of damages may also be available, depending on the facts of your case.
 You should not have to face thousands of dollars in expenses when you were not at fault for your accident.

-Contact the Law Office of Jennifer Donaldson Today to Discuss Your Case
+Contact Donaldson Law, LLC Today to Discuss Your Case